CarloCattano/workspacer/README.md

 - One screenshot per ws/monitor
 - Customizable colors
-- Move last focused window to workspace (holding left shift while clicking on a workspace)
+- Move last focused window to workspace (holding left shift while clicking on a workspace) *a.k.a* _fake_drag_n_drop_
-- New Empty workspace [ + ] to go or move a window to a new workspace (while holding shift)
+- New Empty workspace [ + ] to go, or move a window to a new workspace if while holding left-shift

 #### Example Keybinding